dfirsec/misc_scripts/update_repo/README.md

 ### Step 2

-Copy the script to your repo source directory and make it executable.
+Copy the script to your repository source directory and make it executable.

 ```text
 chmod +x update_git_repo.sh